 Boosts Heart Health

 Canola oil, like many vegetable oils, is rich in vitamin E, which is an essential vitamin for the body for various reasons.
 Vitamin E is very effective as an antioxidant and is able to protect the skin from the damaging effects of free radicals.
 This can keep your skin supple and smooth, increase the healing rate of injuries, reduce the appearance of blemishes, wrinkles, and acne marks.

 Protects Cell Membranes

 Vitamin E is also a lipid-soluble antioxidant, meaning that it can help protect the integrity of cell membranes throughout the body.
-Mucus membranes are important for protecting our body from foreign substances and form an important part of our immune system.
+Mucous membranes are important for protecting our body from foreign substances and form an important part of our immune system.

 Increases Energy Levels

 The low amount of cholesterol and the high amount of important antioxidants can help the body’s metabolism move at a normal rate.
-Your body doesn’t become sluggish and your energy isn’t sapped by slow circulation or an overstressed cardiovascular system.
+Your body doesn’t become sluggish and your energy isn’t sapped by the slow circulation or an overstressed cardiovascular system.

 Improves Brain Function

-Improves Glycemic control
+Improves Glycemic Control

-Word of Caution: There have been plenty of critiques of canola oil since the processing can often remove the beneficial aspects of canola oil.
+- Processing concerns: There have been plenty of critiques of canola oil since the processing can often remove its beneficial aspects.
 Also, there has been some evidence that the omega-3 fatty acid content is lowered during this processing.